 3. When in doubt, throw it out!
 If you see any suspicious or questionable emails, links, request, etc., send them to the trash.
 Internet thieves lurk and capture customers through look-alike phishing techniques.
 And, if you wish to take things one step further, then follow the instructions listed by the cyber security leaders at StaySafeOnline to avoid becoming a victim.

 4. Make sure alerts are set up.
 Setting up alerts with online banking is like having coffee in the morning…it’s necessary.
 If alerts aren’t set up, then suspicious activity will never be quickly communicated, meaning that current and future risks are difficult to mitigate.

 5. Safeguard private information.
-We strongly recommend, and the experts at Stop.
-Think.
-Connect. agree, that you should keep all of your account and private information in a safe place.
+We strongly recommend, and the experts agree, that you should keep all of your account and private information in a safe place.
 For example, if you’re unable to memorize important details, like passwords, write them down on a piece of paper and store that paper in a locked drawer or secure filing system.
 It may seem old fashioned, but it is one of the surest ways to prevent anyone else accessing your private information.

 6. Don’t give out information pertaining to your accounts.
 Last, but certainly not least.
 Regardless of the situation, you should NEVER give out the confidential information that’s related to your online bank accounts.

 What To Do If Your Account Gets Hacked

 A hacked bank account usually doesn’t happen unless someone opens the door for it, but if it does, then you should call your financial institution immediately.
 During that call, you’ll want to have a banking professional walk you through changing your passwords, closing accounts, and creating new accounts right away.